 - Australian Trade Commission employee authorised under paragraph 3(d) of the Consular Fees Act 1955

 If only one person is in Australia, please email our celebrant for further instructions before you complete the notice of intended marriage - firstname.lastname@example.org.

 Evidence of date and place of birth

-Both persons must provide their original birth certificate or passport.
+Both people must provide their original birth certificate or passport.
 Photocopies are not accepted.
 Your passport must show your place of birth.

 If these documents are in another language, they must be translated into English by an authorised interpreter/translator service.

 If you are providing your original birth certificate, you must also provide current photographic identification, eg drivers licence, proof of age card.